 I can’t talk about this issue without commenting on Ethan Van Sciver’s contributions and lamenting the fact that he is leaving the series with this issue.
 Van Sciver has been on a mission to show DC he can handle a monthly book and he’s succeeded in that endeavor.
 But unfortunately DC is pulling him off this book to focus squarely on DC’s Rebirth initiative and I know I’m not the only that hopes to hear his name connected with the Green Lantern universe when creative team announcements are made on March 25th.
 The art is a high point for this series and hopefully whoever picks up the art chores for the second half will live up to the expectations that Van Sciver has created on the book.

 Green Lantern Corps: Edge of Oblivion #3 shifts into a higher gear as the Green Lantern Corps set about to what may be their final mission.
 With tempers flaring and the universe literally about the fall down around them the Green Lantern set out to find salvation for themselves and the inhabitants of Perduron.
-However the initial confrontation with the series antagonist doesn't go as planned, leaving several members of the Corps in a very bad situation.
-Four out of five lanterns.
+However the initial confrontation with the series antagonist doesn’t go as planned, leaving several members of the Corps in a very bad situation.
+Eight out of ten lanterns.